Thank You To Our Judicial Reception Sponsors!

 Outside of her professional life, Renée enjoys running, hiking, and golfing.
 Ms. Behrens is a three-time marathoner, an Adirondack 46-er, and a member of the Capital Region LPGA Amateur Golf Association.
 She is married to her husband (and best friend), Scott.
 They recently welcomed their first child, Francis.

-Rachael Ouimet is honored to serve as 2nd Vice President of CDWBA.
-Previously, she was the correspondence secretary of CDWBA.
+Rachael Ouimet is honored to serve as First Vice President of CDWBA.
+Previously, she was the Second Vice President and Correspondence Secretary of CDWBA.
 Rachael is currently an Assistant Attorney General in the Litigation Bureau at the NYS Office of the Attorney General.
 In the past, she has been employed as a public defender for Schenectady County, staff attorney at The Legal Project, and in private practice.
 A graduate of Albany Law School and Union College, Rachael lives in Clifton Park with her adorable son, husband, and their two dogs.

 Julia V. Palmerino (formerly Kosineski) serves as a Deputy Chief Assistant Public Defender at the Schenectady County Public Defender’s Office, representing indigent individuals in family and criminal matters.
 She appears primarily in the following cases: custody and visitation, family offenses, neglect and abuse, paternity, and child